-Here is a natural question.
-Does \eqref{RBVP walk} for simple lattice walk equals to \eqref{simple result}?
-They are solutions in different representations but it is not easy to transform one to the other.
-Also, we introduced two functions, $\chi$ and $w(z)$ in the RBVP solution. $\chi$ characterize the number of linear independent solution and $w(z)$ characterize the integral.
-Is there any combinatorial correspondence to these two functions in the kernel method approach?
-These two functions play important roles in RBVP, but from all the current results people got via the kernel method approach\cite{mishna2009two,bousquet2005walks,beaton2019quarter,beaton2018exact,bousquet2016elementary}, they are hidden.
+A natural question arises: Does \eqref{RBVP walk} equal \eqref{simple result} for simple lattice walks?
+Furthermore, the RBVP introduces $\chi$ (governing solution multiplicity) and $w(x)$ (defining the integral contour). $\chi$ characterize the number of linearly independent solutions and $w(x)$ characterize the integral.
+While these are central to RBVP, combinatorial approaches \cite{mishna2009two,bousquet2005walks,beaton2019quarter,beaton2018exact,bousquet2016elementary} implicitly obscure them.

-Let us somehow recall the functional equation in obstinate kernel method a bit.
-Taking simple lattice walk as an example.
-During the calculation, we meet an equation\footnote{Later derived in \eqref{simple func}.},

-Since $txQ(x,0)$ is defined as a formal series of $x$ and $t/xQ(1/x,0)$ is a formal series of $1/x$, we take the $[x^>]$ of \eqref{simple} and \eqref{simple result} follows immediately.
-Comparing \eqref{simple} and \eqref{BVP1}, if we write $\alpha(x)=1/x$, \eqref{simple} looks similar to a boundary value problem.
-Although $x$ defined in \eqref{simple} is a parameter in the generating functions and $s$ in \eqref{BVP1} is some point on a curve $L$ on $x$-plane, there is still a strong intuition that $\chi$ and $w(x)$ shall have their position in the kernel method approach.

-To show where and how $\chi$ emerges in the obstinate kernel method, we will make the problem a bit complicate. we consider quarter-plane lattice walk with boundary interactions.
-It is some supplement work to \cite{beaton2018exact,beaton2019quarter,xu2022interacting} and there are still some models unsolved.
-We will show that the combinatorial correspondence of $\chi$ characterize the solvability of some models with interactions.
+To show where and how $\chi$ emerges in the obstinate kernel method, we extend the problem to quarter-plane walks with boundary interactions \cite{beaton2018exact,beaton2019quarter,xu2022interacting}.
+We show that the combinatorial correspondence of $\chi$ characterizes the solvability of certain models with interactions.

-To show where and how $w(z)$ emerges in the obstinate kernel method, we will compare the combinatorial and analytic insight of lattice walk problems, and find a combinatorial version of the conformal gluing function.
+To show where and how $w(z)$ emerges in the obstinate kernel method, we will compare the combinatorial and analytic insights of the lattice walk problems, and find a combinatorial version of the conformal gluing function.

-\section{Organization of this paper}
+\subsection{Organization of this paper}

-The paper will be separated into two parts.
-In the first part, namely, \cref{main results} to \cref{dis first part} we consider quarter-plane lattice walk with boundary interactions.
-We show the canonical factorization introduced in \cite{gessel1980factorization} can be treated as a combinatorial version of index $\chi$.

-In the second part, namely, \cref{combinatorial cfg} to \cref{tutte}, we consider quarter-plane lattice walk without boundary interactions for simplicity.
-We introduce a combinatorial conformal mapping and show that it connects the results in combinatorial approach and RBVP approach.
+The objective of this paper is to introduce the index $\chi$ and the conformal gluing function $z=w(x)$ into the kernel method.
+We first review the idea of the kernel method and the Riemann boundary value problem in \cref{uniform} and demonstrating how the index can be naturally defined in the combinatorial insight.
+Due to the differences between the obstinate kernel method and the RBVP approach, index $\chi$ in the kernel method may not be unique, leading to distinct phenomena.
+We use an example in lattice walk to show this in \cref{5 and 15}.